-In the Practitioner Track, the program is the same.
-Upon enrollment, credit is given for education already accomplished, including the time (one year or more) the student has been a healthcare practitioner.
-For this track enrollees may live at home and continue to work, coming for class for Weekends of 4 days each month.
+In the Practitioner Track, the CFEA curriculum is the same as the Traditional Track.
+The Enrollment Requirements are the same, in addition to the completion of a healthcare related Master's degree.
+Upon enrollment, credit is given for education already accomplished, including the time (one year or more) the student has been in private practice as a healthcare practitioner.
+For this track, students may live at home and continue to work, attending classes once per month from Thursday to Sunday.